hyspace/pull-to-refresh/readme.md

 - iOS 5+
 - Android 4+ (default browser)

-warn: exclude Chrome ver 18 or less tested in iOS6 and Android 4.1.2
+warn: exclude Chrome ver 18 or less on Android.

+tested in iOS6 and Android 4.1.2

 ## usage